test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- andrew
-- andrew is the tech lead and the oldest surviving member of the core team
+- the tech lead
+- the oldest surviving member of the core team

 next -> the youngest dev and the front end lead: jeremy
 ___